 increase in the risk of future cardiac events.
 It is widely known that the common cause of heart disease and erectile dysfunction is hardening of the arteries, or atherosclerosis.

 The hardening of the arteries begins to affect the smaller arteries of the penis, a very sensitive and vascular organ, before becoming apparent in the larger arteries or causing heart attack or stroke.

 So what does this mean for men who suffer from ED?
 Though it is not cause for panic, erectile dysfunction in healthy men can be symptomatic of heart disease or other illnesses.

-The information is useful to patients and medical professionals alike because if a man is diagnosed with erectile dysfunction, healthy lifestyle changes can help reduce his risk of heart disease in the future.
+The information is useful to patients and medical professionals alike because if a man is diagnosed with erectile dysfunction, further tests to evaluate their cardiovascular health can be done.
+Healthy lifestyle changes can also help reduce his risk of heart disease in the future.
 These changes may include stopping smoking, losing weight, exercising more, and dietary changes.